Free email filtering software are available

 that is as good as telling the recipient or the spam filters "you can delete this mail".

-"User Information" Name: field--that's the From: name
+"User Information" Name: field

 100% effective.